HOW TO CHOOSE A PACKRAFT

 2. Packraft Weight

 Next you need to decide how important weight is for you.
-Will you carry packraft and gear for long distances and every gram counts?
+Will you carry your packraft and gear for long distances and every gram counts?
+Or do you need a more durable packraft or added features.

 How important is protection from cold weather and water?
-Packrafts are available in different configurations: open boat, self bailer (holes in the floor let water flow out again), spray deck, removable spraydeck or cruiser deck (closes around your waist with velcro and can be fully rolled up to one side).
+Packrafts are available in different decked or non decked configurations: open boat, self bailer (holes in the floor let water flow out again), spray deck, removable spraydeck or cruiser deck (closes around your waist with velcro and can be fully rolled up to one side).

-- A whitewater deck and removable whitewater deck are the warmest, but are also heavier and bulkier.
+- A whitewater deck and removable whitewater deck are the warmest and driest, but are also heavier and bulkier.

 - Next on the temperature range is the cruiser deck (a deck that closes around your waist with velcro and can be fully rolled up to one side), it still offers good thermal and splash protection but is lighter and more packable than whitewater decks.